LUMEN

 Website: alicedunseath.com/installations/

+Your practice?
 I am a London based filmmaker and animator.
 I work with materials, liquids, chemicals, crystals or elements that have a life of their own.
 Choreographing them around the screen to music or sounds to make visual poetry that encourages viewers to contemplate the bigger picture.

 Your experience in Atina?